Human rights violations during the Libyan civil war (2011): Claims of systematic shooting at protesters

-treatment; and arbitrarily detained scores of civilians.
+treatment and arbitrarily detained scores of civilians.
 They launched indiscriminate attacks and attacks targeting civilians in their efforts to regain control of Misratah and territory in the east.
 They launched artillery, mortar and rocket attacks against residential areas.
 They used inherently indiscriminate weapons such as anti-personnel land mines and cluster bombs,including in residential areas."

 In July 2011, Saif al-Islam Gaddafi had an interview with Russia Today, where he denied the ICC's allegations that he or his father ordered the killing of civilian protesters.
-He contended that as he was not a member of the government or the military, he therefore had no authority to give such orders.
+He contended that as he was not a member of the government or the military, therefore he lacked the authority to give such orders.
 According to Saif, he made recorded calls to General Abdul Fatah Younis (who later defected to the rebel forces) to request that force not be used against protesters, to which Younis responded that they were attacking a military site, where surprised guards fired in self-defense.

 Allegations of mass rape

 A Libyan psychologist, Seham Sergiwa, conducted a survey of refugees in Tunisia and Egypt to document the trauma of the civil war.
-Nearly 300 women were reported to have been raped.
+Nearly 300 women were reported to have been raped by Gaddafi's forces.
 The real number could be much higher, considering the stigma attached to rape victims in Libyan society.
 Every single woman in the survey who admitted to being raped said they were raped by loyalist soldiers or militiamen.

 United Nations war-crimes expert M. Cherif Bassiouni, Human Rights Watch (HRW), Doctors Without Borders and Amnesty International stated that they found no evidence of systematic rape conducted by the Libyan government.
 Amnesty International's Donatella Rovera said that the Benghazi rebels had knowingly made false claims or manufactured evidence, quoting one example of pristine boxes of Viagra that the rebels said were found inside a totally burned out tank belonging to Gaddafi's troops.
 This raised serious doubts about the claim that Gaddafi handed out Viagra to his soldiers to enable them to rape more efficiently.

 Physicians for Human Rights (PHR) collected testimony of eyewitness who reported that pro-Gaddafi forces transformed an elementary school into a detention site where they raped women and girls as young as 14 years old.
 PHR also reports of honor killings that occurred in response to these rapes.